-- A. At the time of submittal of an application for a new development project, an applicant shall be required to submit an Urban Runoff Mitigation Plan to the [Department of Engineering]. - B. In developing an Urban Runoff Mitigation Plan, an applicant shall design for infiltration and treatment of projected runoff for the new development such that there is no increase in runoff volume for all events up to the 2-year storm event.
-The design elements utilized by an applicant shall include an appropriate combination of those provided on the list below so long as the required projected runoff infiltration or treatment is achieved: - 1.
-Utilize permeable areas to allow more infiltration of runoff into the ground through such means as: - a.
-Biofilteration; - b.
-Filter strips; - c.
-Swales; - d.
-Infiltration trenches; - e.
-Green roofs; and - f.
-Permeable pavement. - Direct runoff to permeable areas and/or utilize stormwater storage for reuse or infiltration by such means as: - a.
-Orienting roof runoff towards permeable surfaces, drywells, French drains, or other Best Management Practices (BMPs) rather than directly to driveways or non-permeable surfaces so that runoff will penetrate into the ground instead of flowing off-site. - b.
-Grading impervious surfaces to direct runoff to permeable areas, utilizing level spreaders or other methods to distribute the impervious runoff over pervious surfaces.
+- A. At the time of submittal of an application for a new development project, an applicant shall be required to submit an Urban Runoff Mitigation Plan to the [Department of Engineering].

+- B. In developing an Urban Runoff Mitigation Plan, an applicant shall design for infiltration and treatment of projected runoff for the new development such that there is no increase in runoff volume for all events up to the 2-year storm event.
+The design elements utilized by an applicant shall include an appropriate combination of those provided on the list below so long as the required projected runoff infiltration or treatment is achieved:

+- Utilize permeable areas to allow more infiltration of runoff into the ground through such means as:

+- a.
+Biofilteration;

+- b.
+Filter strips;

+- c.
+Swales;

+- d.
+Infiltration trenches:

+- e.
+Green roofs; and

+- f.
+Permeable pavement.

+- Direct runoff to permeable areas and/or utilize stormwater storage for reuse or infiltration by such means as:

+- a.
+Orienting roof runoff towards permeable surfaces, drywells, French drains, or other Best Management Practices (BMPs) rather than directly to driveways or non-permeable surfaces so that runoff will penetrate into the ground instead of flowing off-site.